DOD-101/igneous-md/docs.md

 ## Getting started

-1. Make sure you have  and `webkit2gtk` installed on your system.
+1. Make sure you have `webkit2gtk` installed on your system.
+You also need to install the `segoe-ui`-font and `apple-emoji`s for the GitHub style.

 2. Create the config directory at `~/.config/igneous-md/`
 <!-- TODO: Add example config.toml -->